-For this final print issue, Sandy Boucher joined us as a guest editor in conversation with some of the West’s earliest teachers of Buddhism, along with younger dharma leaders.
+For this final print issue, Sandy Boucher joins us as a guest editor in conversation with some of the West’s earliest teachers of Buddhism, along with younger dharma leaders.
 Cover Art: John Bigelow Taylor and Diane Dubler, photograph, with Inquiring Mind covers by various artists superimposed by Margery Cantor.

 Engaged Buddhist Alan Senauke works with us to showcase multiple points of view on the way of the warrior and the path of nonviolence.
 Cover art: Barbara Parmet, “Magician,” 9″ x 12″ solarplate etching, 2012.